 Dropbox has long been the gold standard for how file syncing should work.
-However, since Google Drive launched, and comes with 30GB free with Google Apps accounts, it’s been steadily replacing many companies file sharing platform.
+However, since Google Drive launched, and comes with 30GB free with Google Apps accounts, it’s been steadily replacing many companies’ file sharing platforms.
 The problem though, is that Google Drive’s default organizational framework is confusing and broken.
+Read on to learn the best way to configure Google Drive for your organization.

 The default configuration is for new files to be created in an individual users “My Drive”, not shared with anyone.
 Then they will share that individual file with select people, who then have these files in a mixed “stream” of Shared files (in their “Shared with Me” tab), and suddenly the organization’s core files are complete chaos.